EXCLUSIVE-EU ministers to discuss Iran drones to Russia, future sanctions - sources | Headlines

 The discussion on drones comes as EU foreign ministers prepare to rubber-stamp sanctions on Iran on Monday over human rights abuses involved in the crackdown on protesters.
 European diplomats say that package, already agreed among EU envoys, involves some 15 people and entities, covering asset freezes and travel bans and follows similar sanctions by the United States, Canada and Britain.

 The package of sanctions prompted Iran to send a diplomatic demarche to European ambassadors.
-Diplomats who saw it said that in the demarche Iran said it was surprised by the EU reaction to the crackdown and by what it called the false narrative of events and warned of harming ties with Tehran.
-The demarche referred to casualties among Iranian security forces and repeated a government claim that 22-year-old Mahsa Amini, who died in police custody, triggering the almost month-long protests, had died because of illness.
+The demarche seen by Reuters said Iran was surprised by the EU reaction, fuelled by media hype, to the crackdown and warned of harming ties with Tehran and ultimately any shot at reviving the 2015 nuclear deal, which has stalled since March.
+The demarche referred to casualties among Iranian security forces, who had faced "all forms of hooliganism" and repeated a government claim that 22-year-old Mahsa Amini, who died in police custody, triggering the almost month-long protests, had died because of illness.

-It said external factors were the cause of the protests and said demonstrators were controlled by foreign entities.
+It said external factors were the cause of the protests stoked by "war-mongering factions in the United States".
 "We made clear they should think about what's happening internally and they can't expect the EU to stay silent in the face of these mass human rights violations," one of the diplomats said.
-(Additional reporting by John Chalmers in Brussels; Editing by Hugh Lawson)
+(Additional reporting by John Chalmers and Sabine Siebold in Brussels; Editing by Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)